instructor-ai/instructor/docs/examples/knowledge_graph.md

     "Jason knows a lot about quantum mechanics.
 He is a physicist.
 He is a professor", "Professors are smart.",
-    "Sarah knows Jason and is a student of his.", "Sarah is a student at the University of Toronto. and UofT is in Canada" ]
+    "Sarah knows Jason and is a student of his.", "Sarah is a student at the University of Toronto. and UofT is in Canada", ]
 ```